OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

   Railway.
 - Block requests with bodies for `GET` and `HEAD`.
 - Rate-limit abusive traffic by IP and path.
+- Rate-limit malformed URLs and cache-busting probes.
+Railway logs showed requests such as `///////this-should-not-exist,.%3C%3E%21@` and `///%5Coast.me`; the API now returns `400 invalid_request_url` for these, but Cloudflare should absorb repeat traffic before it reaches Railway.
 - Block obvious path traversal and non-API paths.
 - Keep Hasura, Postgres, the indexer, and the publisher without public domains;
   WAF rules are not a substitute for private Railway networking.